 You can explode your traffics by moving your pages that already rank on page 2 rank on page 1 where the traffic can easily be 10 times your existing traffic.

 One of the most burning questions people have is how to rank on Google.
 The search engine rankings are difficult to climb and page one seems like a unicorn to many SEOs and digital marketing professionals.

 The 11-20 principle is an SEO technique focussed effort on improving pages that rank in positions 11-20 of the search results.

 These are page 2 rankings that will be getting very little traffic compared to what they would be generating if they ranked in page 1.

 This can literally be 10 times the traffic.

-Making sure you are following best practice on page seo techniques with properly optimized page titles is very important.
+Making sure you are following best practices on page SEO techniques with properly optimized page titles is very important.

-Next thing to look at is location and proximity.
-More significance is placed on text that appears near the beginning of the document.
-A small change in placement of a sub heading, or keywords within a paragraph or bolding some text can make the difference.
+The next thing to look at is location and proximity.
+More significance is placed on the text near the document’s beginning.
+A small change in the placement of a subheading, or keywords within a paragraph or bolding some text can make the difference.
 Experiment with placement.

 You can link to relevant anchors within a page you want to rank for a keyword.